Enegnei/AppleVsFBI/AppleVsFBI.md

 ##### --- What are the limits to the use of FBiOS? --

-Initially some security experts argued that this backdoor wouldn't work on iPhones newer than 5C due to the **Secure Enclave** firmware, [a co-processor of many independently-functioning kernels within the A7 64-bit system chip which also uses secure boot to ensure that all software installed on the OS is signed by Apple](https://web.archive.org/web/20150124040556/http://www.macrumors.com/2014/02/26/touch-id-secure-enclave-document)
+Initially some security experts argued that this backdoor wouldn't work on iPhones newer than 5C due to the **Secure Enclave** firmware, [a co-processor of many independently-functioning kernels within the A7 64-bit system chip which stores keys in supposedly tamper-resistant hardware & also uses secure boot to ensure that all software installed on the OS is signed by Apple](https://web.archive.org/web/20150124040556/http://www.macrumors.com/2014/02/26/touch-id-secure-enclave-document)
 (remember authentication from earlier).
 On February 19th, a “senior Apple executive” told journalists at **Motherboard**, [**The Guardian**](https://twitter.com/dannyyadron/status/700830922585743360) and others that this is not true – the FBiOS "[would be effective on every type of iPhone currently being sold](https://web.archive.org/web/20160221092412/http://motherboard.vice.com/read/apple-the-exploit-the-fbi-is-asking-for-would-work-on-all-iphones)."

 ![Motherboard, Secure Enclave](https://pbs.twimg.com/media/CbnuF7iVIAE0A76.jpg)